Trenching and Excavation Cave-Ins

 - When conditions change, a competent person must inspect trenches.

 L&I claims come in two different varieties, injuries and occupational diseases.
-These L&I claims resulting from trenching accidents frequently are severe and have lifelong consequences.
+The L&I claims resulting from trenching accidents frequently are severe and have lifelong consequences.
 Loss of limbs and permanent disability are common.

 - Injuries occur when the effects of an accident are immediate.
 Fall into a trench and break your arm, and you have an injury L&I claim.

 - Occupational Diseases are less sudden and manifest themselves over time.
 Jack hammering and vibrating equipment cause physical problems over time.
-Toxic fumes cause problems which seem to appear over time.
-These are an occupational disease L&I claim.
+Toxic fumes cause problems which appear over time.
+These are examples of an occupational disease L&I claim.

 If there is a serious injury, occupational disease, or death on the job, there will be L&I benefits which may include: